Nir Kedar: Research

 Kedar’s research combines his two major expertise: history and law, where his main fields of interest are Israeli history and modern legal history.

 His work focuses on David Ben-Gurion’s civil thoughts (Mamlakhtiyut) and actions and his ideas on religion, culture and messianism.

 Other research areas are the history of Israel’s judicial system; law and Identity in Israel and comparative law.

 President of Sapir Academic College

 During Kedar's leadership, the college has supported social involvement projects to help Bedouin students, students from the neighboring peripheral cities, and those with physical and learning disabilities reach higher education.

-Following the 7 October Hamas-led attack on Israel, Kedar has coordinated the College's efforts to evacuate staff and students, establish emergency funds, and provide psychological support.
+Following the October 7 attacks, Kedar has coordinated the College's efforts to evacuate staff and students, establish emergency funds, and provide psychological support.
 Sapir opened for frontal learning in March 2024.

 In May 2024 Kedar signed a memorandum of understanding with The Hebrew University on establishing a new faculty for health professions on the Sapir campus.
 Sapir has also announced that a new faculty for advanced technology will open in 2026.
 Following the announcement, Kedar said that one of Sapir’s missions "is to develop into a large and leading academic institution in research, teaching and social involvement".